 - 2 tablespoons baking powder

 - Once the oil is warm, add a scoop of pancake batter into the pan.
 Use a ladle to make round pancakes, or create shapes using smaller spoons, silicone molds, or a squeeze bottle.
 Be sure to leave plenty of space between the pancakes to easily flip them as they will spread.

-- Only flip each pancake after: air bubbles appear, the sides firm up, and the edges lift up easily without sticking to the pan.
+- Only flip each pancake after: air bubbles appear, the sides begin to firm up, and the edges lift up easily without sticking to the pan.